mdsnbutler/ChE_2410_Project_1_COVID-Factors/README.md

 ![My Image](casesperpophist.png)

 This is a histogram of total cases per capita.
 Further outliers are omitted with even higher total case counts.
+Total cases per capita is across a year, corresponding average cases per capita would be the total divided by number of reported cases, 365.

 ![My Image](cases_vs_logptu_densitycolored.png)